Skip to Main Content

 Methodology

-Bankrate utilizes Quadrant Information Services to analyze February 2024 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
-Auto insurance rates are weighted based on the population density in each geographic region.
+Bankrate utilizes Quadrant Information Services to analyze April 2024 May 2024 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.

 Auto